 We need as a role model someone who already has lots of experience of thinking and acting in an unconventional way and, just as crucially, someone who is not afraid to speak up about it.
 Here is such a model:

 Fools have existed in all world cultures throughout history.
 Fools speak out against those who have power, question accepted wisdom, embody controversy and taboo, cast doubt in the face of certainty, bring chaos to order, point out the obvious when everybody else is apparently too scared to, throw a spanner in the proverbial works, turn the world upside down.
 It’s the best job spec you’ll ever read – unless you happen to be a Bad King.

-But what would a Fool (as opposed to a fool – the distinction is important!) do all day in a modern organisation?
+But what would a Fool (as opposed to a fool – the distinction is important!) do all day in a modern organization?
 Well, here are nine roles that we badly need in times of change and which we always seem to leave to somebody else (with the result that nobody ends up doing them).
-They are nine challenges to the intellectual and social traditions which obstruct change and which manifest the Shadow side of organisations.
+They are nine challenges to the intellectual and social traditions which obstruct change and which manifest the Shadow side of organizations.

 The Fool causes a company to face its Shadow in these ways: